 Admission, Tuition and Financial Aid

 The program admits students who present evidence of their potential for scholarly and clinical work.
-The following documentation and/or components are required for consideration for admission to Master of Arts in Professional Counseling:
+The following documentation and/or components are required for consideration for admission to Master of Arts in Clinical Mental Health Counseling:

 1. A completed graduate admission application (no fee).